Hadokane/CI_PP2_HUG/README.md

             3. different routes are available through the "Text-based" obstacle course section.

 **The above goal has been met.**
-As already seen throughout this document, each maths question generates unique question on each playthrough of the game.
-The same is true for the user generated cards as evidenced in the last user goal section above and the manual testing section below.
+As already seen throughout this document, each maths question generates a unique question on each playthrough of the game.
+The same is true for the user-generated cards as evidenced in the last user goal section above and the manual testing section below.

 There are a few varied routes on offer through the obstacle course, an image included in user testing - examining if player states have an impact on the game - shows proof of multiple options that only appear if the player collects the `rock` and `rope` objects.